 A great example of this is Inhaler tour photographer Lewis Evan's mentorship opportunity for the band's 2023 tour, where he presented an opportunity to photograph the shows exclusively to women, trans and non-binary photographers.

-When it comes to supporting women, if you're a conventional man in the photo community, are you actively following women on social media?
+When it comes to supporting women, if you're a conventional man in the photo community, are you actively following and supporting women on social media?
 Are you listening to them and amplifying their voices and talent the same way you do for male peers?
 Who's in your group chat?

 You've seen the posts on social media by creatives, “supporting my work is free.”
 It's absolutely true.
 Supporting the work of your fellow music photographers with likes, follows, retweets and more is the most basic part of being in the music photography community.
 Look at who you are lifting up and cheering on.